Electogenius/bagel/REAdmE.md

 More info [in the wiki](https://github.com/Electogenius/bagel/wiki)

 Bagel is extremely bad at golfing (it's my first one of course), so I've decided that bagel's goal is to be worse than other golfing languages but better than most practical languages.
-This empty space is usually occupied by esolangs that are surprisingly good at a task.
+This empty space between the two extremes is usually occupied by esolangs that are surprisingly good at a particular task.